Descriptor-Libraries/descriptor-libraries-framework/README.md

 ### MolSSI Changes to the Database
 - I have added the `umap` information to the database using the [POINT](https://www.postgresql.org/docs/current/datatype-geometric.html) data type.
 The point data type is for storing two dimensional data.
 This will allow us to search and filter by umap distance.

-- I have added morgan fingerprints to the molecules table and added an index on this column.
+- I have added morgan fingerprints to the molecules table and added an index on this column to allow searching.

 ### MolSSI Changes to Code
 - I have changed the search API to actually do a search function and return results in order based on molecular fingerprint similarity.
 This RDKit substructure query + sorting was very slow.
 [Searching online](https://depth-first.com/articles/2021/08/11/the-rdkit-postgres-ordered-substructure-search-problem/), I found a workaround which I have applied.

 - I simplified the data delivered by the search endpoint to only necessary data, making the endpoint 10 times faster.

+- I'm starting development on a new front end using React.